gorkem-pre/Zero-Day-Pass/README.md

 ## 🇬🇧 English

 ### 💻 About The Project
-**CipherForge** is a dual-interface (Terminal & Web) cybersecurity tool designed to analyze password strength and generate unbreakable, cryptographically secure passwords.it aims to protect users against brute-force and dictionary attacks.
+**Zero day pass** is a dual-interface (Terminal & Web) cybersecurity tool designed to analyze password strength and generate unbreakable, cryptographically secure passwords.it aims to protect users against brute-force and dictionary attacks.

 ### 🚀 Features
 * **Password Analyzer:** Evaluates passwords based on length, casing, numbers, and special characters.
 Scores from 0 to 5.